camunda/camunda-docs-manual/content/reference/cmmn11/markers/index.md

 ---

-Markers allow control over behavioral aspects of plan items such as their lifecycle, required or repetitions.
+Markers allow control over behavioral aspects of plan items such as their lifecycle, required or repetition rules.